-Your Formula boat is equipped with power steering.
-A mechanical cable connects the steering wheel to a hydraulic cylinder mounted on the engine.
+Your Formula boat is equipped with electric/hydraulic steering.
+An electronic signal cable connects the steering wheel to a hydraulic cylinder mounted on the engine.
 A hydraulic pump is also mounted to the engine.
 The pump has two hoses running to the hydraulic cylinder giving it power assist.
-Movement of the hydraulic cylinder turns the stern drives or outboard units.
+Movement of the hydraulic cylinder turns the outboard units.